shosephiroth/Shosephiroth/README.md

 My name is Matt and here's a little bit about me:

 - 😄 Pronouns: ...
 He/him
 - 🔭 I’m currently working on ...
-Getting through LaunchCode's LC101 program
+Completing LaunchCode's LC101 program
 - 🌱 I’m currently learning ...
 Java
 - 👯 I’m looking to collaborate on ...
 Something once I'm done this cohort
 - 🤔 I’m looking for help with ...
 IDEK 😆